 And what happens when you have an angry tattoo client in your house who’s pissed off with you?
-Keep yourself from being in an unsafe situation by NOT tattooing at home, especially with low-quality equipment!
-The proper place to tattoo is inside of a clean, properly licensed tattoo studio under the supervision of an experienced tattoo artist.
+Keep yourself from being unsafe by NOT tattooing at home, especially with low-quality equipment!
+The proper place to tattoo is inside a clean, properly licensed tattoo studio under the supervision of an experienced tattoo artist.

-Fortunately there are far, far better ways to practice tattooing.
-Even spending time drawing for your flash portfolio is going to give you more marketable skills than wasting time with poor quality tattoo kits.
-Remember, showing a “tattoo portfolio” on real skin where you’ve used tattoo ink and needles not made for use on humans is not going to impress any tattoo artist who might mentor you.
+Fortunately, there are far, far better ways to practice tattooing.
+Even spending time drawing for your flash portfolio will give you more marketable skills than wasting time with poor-quality tattoo kits.
+Remember, showing a “tattoo portfolio” on real skin where you’ve used tattoo ink and needles not made for use on humans will not impress any tattoo artist who might mentor you.

 It’s not hard to find the laundry list of diseases that you risk exposing yourself and clients to by tattooing at home.
-Bloodborne illness is no joke, and by tattooing at home you can expose everyone, including your family members, to dangerous, even lethal pathogens.
+Bloodborne illness is no joke, and by tattooing, at home you can expose everyone, including your family members, too dangerous, even lethal, pathogens.

-State licensed tattoo artists are required to take hours of training each year on preventing cross contamination.
-Without this knowledge, you might not even realize that what you are doing is unsafe.
-This is why it’s critical to have this training before you’d ever consider touching needle to skin.
+State-licensed tattoo artists must take hours of training each year on preventing cross-contamination.
+Without this knowledge, you might not even realize your actions are unsafe.
+This is why it’s critical to have this training before ever considering touching needle to skin.

 And remember, tattoo ink included in a tattoo kit from China isn’t going to be safe to use on real skin.
-The chances of something going wrong and a disfiguring skin reaction to this ink is a real possibility.
-Take a quick look online for pictures of tattoo allergic reactions and you’ll see what we mean.
-It’s a real dermatological nightmare that you want to avoid at all costs if you want a successful tattoo career.
+The chance of something going wrong and a disfiguring skin reaction to this ink is a real possibility.
+Take a quick look online for pictures of tattoo allergic reactions, and you’ll see what we mean.
+It’s an absolute dermatological nightmare that you want to avoid at all costs if you want a successful tattoo career.

-It’s simply not possible to safely learn to tattoo by yourself online or from your home, especially with a tattoo kit!
+It’s simply impossible to safely learn to tattoo online or from home, especially with a tattoo kit!
 In-person instruction is required to learn the techniques and sterilization procedures necessary to tattoo safely and successfully.